SSRdogs.org.au

 Winnie's surgery began after another xray to determine growth of her tumour.
 It had most definitely grown quickly and would continue to eat into the bone if we didn't stop it right now.

+So her surgeon Eugene and his team set to work.
+Winnie had a large amount of bone removed with a 1cm margin around it.
+She has lost 5 teeth and a canine, they managed to save the other canine.
 Parts of her inner lip have been pulled across the wound and stitched closed.
 Creating a safe barrier over the wound and preventing infection.
 She is going to have to be fed carefully with tiny soft pieces of food, and chewing could dislodge the stitches.
+She did well and thanks to her brilliant surgeon she did not lose too much blood and cruised through the anaesthetic. |

 Right now, she's recovering in hospital.
 Warm and with pain relief.
 The full section of bone and tumour has been rushed to pathology.
 We hope it will confirm a complete removal of all the bad cells.